 5) Lack of Nutrients

-Enrich loose, sandy soils by mixing in plenty of compost and organic matter.
-Loam and clay-based soils provide plenty of nutrients.
-However, clay soils will need to be mixed with grit, sand, or perlite to improve drainage.
-Fertilize your roses once leaves emerge and then after each round of blooms finishes.
+However, I find that clay soils will need to be mixed with grit, sand, or perlite to improve drainage.
+Fertilize roses once leaves emerge and then after each round of blooms finishes.

 6) Too Much Fertilizer